heythisisgordon/SyntheticErrandsScheduler-v3/readme.md

 │
 ├── main.py                 # Main entry point of the application
 ├── run_tests.py            # Script to run all unit tests
+├── constants.py            # Centralized constants for the project
 │
 ├── models/                 # Data models
 │   ├── customer.py